-As I get older, my responses to the “Where are you from?” question seems to get longer, and longer, and longer.
+As I get older, my response to the “Where are you from?” question seems to get longer, and longer, and longer.
 That lengthiness, I think, arises from the internal debate within myself that seeks to define who I am and what makes me who I am.
 This debate occurs within each and everyone of us.
 We define ourselves in specific ways, and other people place their own perceptions and stereotypes on to us.

 For example, whenever I say, “I’m from Louisiana,” I know that people immediately think about New Orleans.
 The area I grew up in, the Shreveport-Bossier area, sits about thirty minutes from the Texas border to the west and the Arkansas border to the North.
 For all intents and purposes, I tend to think of this region not as our stereotypical views of Louisiana.
 Instead, I describe it as more akin to East Texas.

 If I rely on region to define myself, I would tell people that I am from the South.
 Again, that self-definition brings with it connotations that people have taken into their being.
 Some may view me as racist because the South, typically, becomes the symbol for racism in America.
 Some may view me as unintelligent because of the supposed lack of education.
 Some may view me as _____________.
 None of those things define me, and they do not define others.

 The point here is that my identity is forever changing, evolving, morphing into something I could have never imagined even five years ago.
 Back in college, I don’t know what my identity was.
 I viewed myself as a student, musician, and lackadaisical dreamer.
 I never, in a million years, thought I would come to identify myself as a teacher.
-Even when I switched major to education, I still did not think I could do it.
+Even when I switched my major to education, I still did not think I could do it.
 I’m introverted, in so many ways, and being a teacher caused me stress, just like waiting tables did during in college as well.